Mike Conley Jr.: Utah Jazz (2019–2023)

-2019–2021: First All-Star selection
+2019–2021: first All-Star selection

-On July 6, 2019, Conley was traded to the Utah Jazz in exchange for Grayson Allen, Jae Crowder, Kyle Korver, the draft rights to Darius Bazley, and a protected first round pick.
-Conley made his Jazz debut on October 23, recording five points and five assists in a 100–95 win over the Oklahoma City Thunder.
+On July 6, 2019, Conley was traded to the Utah Jazz in exchange for Grayson Allen, Jae Crowder, Kyle Korver, the draft rights to Darius Bazley, and a protected first-round pick.
+He made his Jazz debut on October 23, recording five points and five assists in a 100–95 win over the Thunder.
 On October 30, he scored a season-high 29 points, alongside five assists and two steals, in a 110–96 win over the Los Angeles Clippers.
 In 2020, due to the suspension of the NBA season because of the COVID-19 pandemic, the NBA produced a televised event in which NBA and WNBA players participated in a virtual H–O–R–S–E competition while quarantining at their respective homes.
-The NBA raised $200,000 for charities while Conley won the first virtual NBA H–O–R–S–E Competition, to become the inaugural "H.O.R.S.E Champion".
+The NBA raised $200,000 for charities as Conley won the first virtual NBA H–O–R–S–E Competition, becoming the inaugural "H.O.R.S.E Champion".

 On August 21, 2020, during the first round of the playoffs, Conley recorded 27 points and a playoff career-high seven 3-pointers in a 124–87 Game 3 win over the Denver Nuggets.
 He had missed the first two games of the series after being quarantined.
 Two days later, Conley logged 26 points, four assists and two steals in a 129–127 Game 4 win.
 Despite taking a 3–1 series lead, the Jazz lost in seven games to the Nuggets.
-After the 2019–20 season, Conley declined to exercise the early termination option on his contract, and he was owed $34.5 million in the fifth and final year of his contract in 2020–21.
+After the 2019–20 season, Conley declined to exercise the early termination option on his contract, and was owed $34.5 million in the fifth and final year of his contract in 2020–21.

-On January 1, 2021, Conley scored a season-high 33 points and added seven assists, two rebounds, and one steal in a 106–100 win against the Los Angeles Clippers.
+On January 1, 2021, Conley scored a season-high 33 points and added seven assists, two rebounds, and one steal in a 106–100 win over the Clippers.
 He was named an All-Star for the first time in his career as it was announced that he would be a reserve for the 2021 NBA All-Star Game, replacing the injured Devin Booker.
 His 14-year wait is the longest ever for a first time All-Star.
 He recorded three points, one rebound, and two assists in 12 minutes in the game.
 Conley was also announced as Booker's replacement in the Three-Point Contest, where he competed against teammate Donovan Mitchell.
 Conley lost in the final round to Stephen Curry, 28–27.

-On May 29, during the first round of the playoffs, Conley scored 27 points and matched his playoff career-high of seven 3-pointers in a 121–111 Game 3 win over the Memphis Grizzlies.
-He missed the first five games of the Jazz's second round series versus the Los Angeles Clippers due to a strained right hamstring.
-Conley returned to the lineup in Game 6, logging five points and three assists in a 119–131 loss that saw the Jazz get eliminated from the playoffs.
+On May 29, during the first round of the playoffs, Conley scored 27 points and matched his playoff career-high of seven 3-pointers in a 121–111 Game 3 win over the Grizzlies.
+He missed the first five games of the Jazz's second-round series versus the Los Angeles Clippers due to a strained right hamstring.
+Conley returned to the lineup in Game 6, logging five points and three assists in a 119–131 loss that eliminated the Jazz from the playoffs.